savaspamuk/savaspamuk/README.md

 - 🔭 Currently, I am immersed in the development of a Car Sales Webpage, applying and honing my frontend development skills.

-- 🌱 My ongoing learning journey involves diving into TypeScript to expand and enhance my skill set.
+- 🌱 My tech skills involves familiarity with HTML, CSS, JavaScript, React, Jira, Figma, Git, GitHub, VSCode, Material UI, Reactstrap, Fetch API, Context API, React-Router-Dom and my learning journey involves diving into TypeScript to expand and enhance my skill set.

 - 👯 I am enthusiastic about collaborating on projects and open to exploring opportunities for joint ventures.